 sudo apt remove php5.6-*

 This tutorial provides you with the instructions to install PHP on Ubuntu 22.04.
-The Ondrej PPA allows us to quickly install PHP on Ubuntu systems.
+The Ondrej PPA allows us to install PHP on Ubuntu systems quickly.
 It also allows us to install multiple PHP versions on a single system.
 You can switch to any PHP version as default anytime with the update-alternative utility.